hydrotian/notebook/_posts/2021-04-01-MOSART-water_budget-check.md

   `volume change - input + output - other = 0`

-  where `volume change` is the volume change in river channel, hillslope, reservoirs during the period; `other` is a lag volume term of the channel outflow caused by the MOSART subcycling scheme which should also be accounted for the volume change.
-To compare with the monthly water budget term in the coupler, we need to find out the **initial volume** and the **final volume** of the month, as well as the **total "other volume"** over the month.
+  where `volume change` is the water volume change in river channels, hillslopes, floodplains, and reservoirs during the period; `other` is a lag volume term of the channel outflow caused by the MOSART subcycling scheme which should also be accounted for the total volume change during the period.
+To calculate the monthly water budget and to compare it with the budget in the coupler, we need to find out the **initial volume** and the **final volume** of the month, as well as the **total "other volume"** over the month from the MOSART log file.

-- The water budget for the very first time step in the log file is like this (note that the water budget of the first time step is at 10800 second (3 hrs) of the first day of the first month):
+- The water budget for the very first time step in the log file is like this (note that the water budget of the first time step is at 10800 second (3 hr) of the first day of the first month):
 ```fortran
   (Rtmrun) MOSART BUDGET diagnostics (million m3) for   19800101 10800
   (Rtmrun)-----------------------------------------------------------------